Coronavirus - service updates

 The Kent Archive Service is temporarily closed until further notice.

 For any enquiries please email firstname.lastname@example.org and our staff will try to respond as soon as we can.

-All 99 libraries will close to the public, including the mobile library service, from normal closing time on Friday 20 March 2020 until further notice.
+All 99 libraries are closed to the public, including the mobile service since Friday 20 March 2020 until further notice.
 We will keep this under review and will be guided by national developments.

 We will ensure all loan periods are extended for all customers until the end of June.
 If you already know that you will need further extensions after June, please let us know by emailing email@example.com.
 Some of these changes may take time to implement so please bear with us while we work through them.

 If you have reservations, or reservations on order, they will be kept safe until we re-open.
 Once we re-open, they will be available for 10 days before going back into circulation.
 If you cannot collect the reservation during that time due to self-isolation, we will refund you the reservation fee or reorder it at no additional charge.